Here are 4 recommendations for dealing with the coronavirus from a public health dream team

 “In my belief, we are in a situation where the idea of fully stopping the threat is not a realistic goal,” said Jennifer Nuzzo, an epidemiologist at Johns Hopkins Bloomberg School of Public Health.
 “And we are more at a point where we are trying to mitigate the impacts of the virus on our communities.”

 Ezekiel Emanuel, chair of the Department of Medical Ethics and Health Policy at the University of Pennsylvania and who advised the White House Office of Budget and Management director during President Obama’s first term, offered an alarming hypothetical scenario.
 Suppose 20 million Americans became infected with coronavirus, he said, and that the fatality rate would be 0.5 percent.
 Though, that’s just “a probable guess…because we don’t have the data.”
 (The World Health Organization puts the current death rate at 3.4 percent.)
 That would mean nearly 100,000 people died, and hundreds of thousands more would be hospitalized, which in turn would put enormous pressure on the US health care system.
-“For those of you who don’t eat or breathe this kind of stuff, Emanuel said, “we have less than a million beds all throughout the American health care systems and hospitals…we have less than 100,000 intensive care unit beds.”
+“For those of you who don’t eat or breathe this kind of stuff,” Emanuel said, “we have less than a million beds all throughout the American health care systems and hospitals…we have less than 100,000 intensive care unit beds.”
 If a surge of sick people reached the same size as Emanuel’s not-too-unreasonable example, the US health care infrastructure would be completely overwhelmed.

 At this point, the US is far from that situation.
 Officially, there are about 800 people in the US with coronavirus, and 27 have died as a result of contracting it.
 The illness has appeared in 36 states and Washington, DC, and eight governors have already declared states of emergencies.
 However, the experts emphasized those numbers aren’t reliable because there is a widespread lack of available testing.
 Without exaggerating the danger, all the panelists could foresee a widespread outbreak.
 Here are four recommendations they would like to see the Trump administration implement which they believe would not only mitigate the current coronavirus spread, but prevent future infectious disease outbreaks.